monkey-tw/BookServer/README.md

 eg: You can access book list page via: `http://313.210.14.37:8080/books`

-# Run Backend project local with Docker
+# Run Backend project locally with Docker
 - Open terminal and run: `cd BookServer`
 - run `./build_and_run.sh`.
-The build_and_run.sh script will detect if Docker is installed or not.
+(The build_and_run.sh script will detect if Docker is installed or not.
 If Docker is installed, it will run `docker run` to start the application.
-If Docker is not installed, it will run `java  -jar book-server-0.0.1-SNAPSHOT.jar` to start the application.
+If Docker is not installed, it will run `java  -jar book-server-0.0.1-SNAPSHOT.jar` to start the application.)
 - Run: `chmod +x ./build_and_run.sh` if you get permission denied error

 ## Optional: Run Backend project via IntelliJ IDEA